MiladAlshomary/explainability-for-style-analysis-demo/README.md

 The tool comes with Reddit text samples by default, but provides flexibility for custom use:

-- **Custom Data Upload**: Users can upload their own authorship attribution tasks in JSON format
+- **Custom Data Upload**: Users can upload their own authorship attribution tasks in .txt format

     **Expected txt files format**:
     - Query author texts (mystery author samples)